JimHeaney/ESP-Config/README.md

 # ESP Config

-An asynchronous C++ library for ESP32 devices that exposes dynamic configuration options, action commands, and status diagnostics to a host UI over Serial using a standardized JSON protocol, that is then displayed graphically on a host computer.
+Hard-coding information like Wi-Fi credentials, or having to write out a structure for ingesting settings over serial in every project was getting tiring, so I put together this library to handle it!

-Hard-coding information like Wi-Fi credentials, or having to write out a structure for ingesting settings over serial in every project was getting tiring, so I put together this library to handle it.
+This is **ESP-Config**, An asynchronous Arduino library for ESP32 devices that exposes dynamic configuration options, action commands, and status diagnostics to a host UI over Serial using a standardized JSON protocol, giving the user a graphical interface to configure and control their ESP32 project without the need to recompile code or remember exact Serial structure.

-`ESPConfig` runs communication in a background FreeRTOS thread, keeping your `loop()` clean and lets you use blocking code without concerns.
+`ESPConfig` runs in a background FreeRTOS thread, keeping your `loop()` clean and letting you use blocking code without concerns.

 ![alt text](ui-example.png)